 How it works

 After an initial, informal meeting with a Navigator, if ROAD is considered to be suitable and an individual is eligible, the individual becomes a Participant, following which we can begin our offer.
 Navigators are the constant in the Participant journey, the people who will work closely with individuals to ensure that they are accessing the appropriate facets of our offering, getting the help and support they need, from the very first meeting until they are ready to exit the Programme.

 Our offer is free, voluntary, and most importantly, specially tailored to the unique and complex needs of each and every individual with whom we work.
 Our typical offer consists of the following:

 Our specialist Health Trainers work with individuals to manage stress and anxiety, improve confidence, help with getting active, advise on healthy eating, assistance with stopping smoking and drinking less alcohol, and help to better manage existing health conditions by offering advice and support and guiding towards appropriate and specialist health care.

 Many people experience financial difficulties, be it struggling with debt management, understanding benefits and budget management.
 There are also lots of people who do not have the skills or access to mobile phones, computer technology and the internet to better help their life skills.
-Our team of Financial and Digital Inclusion Coaches are available to help offer advice, support, training and practical skills to help individuals become more independent.

 ROAD sounds perfect for me or someone I know – what now?
 Contact Us!